The most important page on your website

 Blake, Alec Baldwin’s character in Glengarry Glen Ross, said it best.
 “A-B-C. Always be closing”.

-Why the confirmation page is so important
+Why the Thank You Page is so important

 This page will get your sales.
 Immediately.